Skip to content

 • The original sale is fully refunded and the partial refunds are no longer valid

-In the example below, tax_1MEFACI6rIcR421eHrjXCSmD is the transaction representing the partial refund:
+In the example below, tax_1MEFACI6rIcR421eHrjXCSmD is the transaction that represents the partial refund:

 Command Line